How to Fix A Scratched DVD & Digitize the Content for Later Play?

 Copy DVD to ISO/Folder: DVDFab DVD Copy

 The first method is to create an ISO file before the DVD is badly scratched, so that the entire content, including menus and subtitles, can be stored on your computer or flash drive.
-DVDFab DVD Copy does the job perfectly without quality loss.
+DVDFab does the job perfectly without quality loss.

 Most commercial DVDs have copy-protection.
 DVDFab DVD Copy will be able to remove DVD copy protection easily, and you can make personal backups quickly.
 Note that it is considered illegal to make commercial backups.